PrestaShop/docs/src/content/1.7/modules/sample_modules/extending-symfony-form-with-upload-image-input-field.md

 ## Introduction

-In this tutorial we are going to build module which extends Suppliers form with the Upload image field.
+In this tutorial we are going to build module which extends Suppliers form (Catalog->Brands & Suppliers->Suppliers->Edit) with the Upload image field.

 We will learn more about the following topics:

     - how to add `field type` to Symfony form with `FormBuilder`